ProfilePic

 Find a Lender Who Works with VA Loans

 The Department of Veterans Affairs backs VA loans to guarantee payment if a borrower is unable to pay or is at risk of foreclosure.
-You’ll need to find a lender who offers VA loans to be approved for and receive the loan.
+To be approved for and receive a VA loan, you’ll need to find a lender who offers VA loans.
 Each lender has specific requirements, outside of the VA eligibility requirements, that you will have to meet to qualify with them.

 Meet Lender Borrowing Requirements

 Different VA lenders will have different qualification requirements.
-There are two factors that lenders may vary on most: credit requirements, and income requirements.
+Two factors that lenders may vary on most are credit requirements and income requirements.

 A credit score of at least 640 is generally considered the minimum a lender will accept when financing a home.
 Your debt-to-income (DTI) ratio calculates your total monthly debt against your gross monthly income.
 The higher your DTI, the riskier the loan is to a lender.
 The VA’s benchmark for DTIs is 41%, but some lenders might consider a higher DTI than this.

-Even if several lenders approve you, there could be differences in the interest rates and fees that you pay.
+Even if several lenders approve you, the interest rates and fees you pay could differ.
 These factors all need to be considered when choosing the right lender for you.
-Here's a calculator to help determine your VA loan payments based on the purchased price, down payment, interest rate, military experience, and prior VA loan use.
+Here's a calculator to help you determine your VA loan payments based on the purchased price, down payment, interest rate, military experience, and prior VA loan use.

-Qualifying for a VA loan is easier when working with a lender with the knowledge and experience to help you navigate the process.
-NASB has specialized VA loan experts, available to talk to you today at 855-465-0753.
+Qualifying for a VA loan is easier when you work with a lender with the knowledge and experience to help you navigate the process.
+NASB has specialized VA loan experts available to talk to you today at 855-465-0753.
 Click here to get started.